SooS14/Matrix_clock_synchronization/Readme.md

 When used, the program will ask you a few information before running the program, see below :

-+bool Event : do you want to generate random events unrelated to messages ?
++ bool Event : do you want to generate random events unrelated to messages ?
-  -y or n ; if y, processes have 1/3 chance to generate local events.
+  - y or n ; if y, processes have 1/3 chance to generate local events.
-+bool Delay : do you want the messages to be delayed with a random time ?
++ bool Delay : do you want the messages to be delayed with a random time ?
-  -y or n ; if y, a delay (1-500 ms) is applied to all messages.
+  - y or n ; if y, a delay (1-500 ms) is applied to all messages.
-+bool Sleep : do you want the supervisor program to ocasionaly sleep during a random time ?
++ bool Sleep : do you want the supervisor program to ocasionaly sleep during a random time ?
-  -y or n ; if y, processes have 1/3 chance to sleep during 1-500 ms.
+  - y or n ; if y, processes have 1/3 chance to sleep during 1-500 ms.
-+bool Matrix : do you want to print the matrix at each step ?
++ bool Matrix : do you want to print the matrix at each step ?
- -y or n ; if y, prints all the matrixes at each step.
+ - y or n ; if y, prints all the matrixes at each step.
-+int Msg_per_proc : state the number of message to be sent.
++ int Msg_per_proc : state the number of message to be sent.

 >At the end of the test, the program sleep during a second and then prints the clock matrix of each process.